 The development of the bio-economy is critical to combatting climate change.
-A quarter of all emissions are related to the food and agriculture sector.
+25% of emissions are related to the food and agriculture.

-Aum Energy seeks to strengthen a ground-breaking portfolio of work done in Australia through a collaboration with the University of Nottingham (UK) in order to bring advanced biotechnology into an emerging set of energy transition solutions.
+ADX, incubated by Aum Energy, seeks to strengthen a ground-breaking portfolio of work done in Australia through a collaboration with the University of Nottingham (UK) in order to bring advanced biotechnology into an emerging set of energy transition solutions.

-Aum Energy believes that it is able to extend traditional AD coverage to productively include ligno-cellulosic feedstocks (wood, agricultural residues and urban organics) as well as to also develop low cost AD projects for deployment globally in service of reducing emissions.
+ADX will extend the AD feedstock range to productively include ligno-cellulosic feedstocks (wood, agricultural residues and grasses) through a technology services offering.
 AD is at the heart of many potential circular economy models and is being increasingly integrated into the 'future of farming' programmes in Europe and the USA.

 Aum Energy has been working in the area of gas-to-methanol and DME since 2014.
 The use of methanol as a pathway to monetise natural gas and to produce clean fuels is under-played in the market today, but as a hydrogen carrier is getting increasing visibility as a transport fuel and chemical intermediary.

 Aum Energy believes that methanol holds strong potential to economically convert small-gas fields into a valuable product in situations where LNG, powergen and pipelines are not viable - typically between 25 and 70 mmscf/day.
 Aum Energy has advantaged access to technology that can work on offshore fields given the design of the reformer package as well as the production of crude methanol, thereby reducing infrastructure.

 Separately, Aum Energy has in-depth experience in the market development for DME, an emissions-free replacement for diesel as well as a common blending component for LPG.